-Cottonwood Butte Ski Resort The Cottonwood Butte Ski Area is located in the heart of the Camas Prairie near the town of Cottonwood, Idaho where the pleasurable atmosphere on the slopes, courteous management and friendly hospitality is not the exception but the rule.
+Cottonwood Butte Ski Resort

+The Cottonwood Butte Ski Area is located in the heart of the Camas Prairie near the town of Cottonwood, Idaho where the pleasurable atmosphere on the slopes, courteous management and friendly hospitality is not the exception but the rule.
 We offer four major groomed runs and several powder filled trails among the trees that are served by a 3,000 foot long t-bar.
 Our 845 foot vertical drop challenges the intermediate, advanced and expert skiers and snowboarders.
 Our bunny slope offers a gentle 30 foot vertical drop served by a rope tow for the beginner or less confident soul.
 We offer ski and snowboard rentals, a repair shop, a lunch counter and ski lessons.
 Night skiing on Fridays is offered during the month of January.
 So take a little drive and escape to the Cottonwood Butte!

-Location: North Central Idaho, 19 miles north of Grangeville Contact info: Box 135 Ferdinand, ID 83526 Phone: (208) 962-3624; www.cottonwoodbutte.org
+Contact info: 490 Radar Rd Cottonwood, ID 83522 Phone: (208) 962-3624; www.cottonwoodbutte.org